BinxiePeterson/ictp-recommender-sys/README.md

 image(as.matrix(similarity_users), main = "User similarity")
 ```

-Examine the image and ensure you understand what it illustrates.
+c) Examine the image and ensure you understand what it illustrates.

-c) Compute and visualize the similarity between the first four ITEMS
+d) Compute and visualize the similarity between the first four ITEMS

 ```
 similarity_items <- similarity(MovieLense[, 1:4], method =